 Your property manager will remain up to date with local, state and federal legislation regarding tenancy (from both the landlord and tenants perspective) and be your guidance and representative throughout the process handling general tenancy disputes and procedures according to the legislative requirements at the time.

 With your authority to do so, your property manager can lodge insurance claims on your behalf for tenant rent default and both malicious and general property damage.
-As your property manager they have all relevant information and reports and a time line of historical events and documentation, photography and other forms of media to support your claim.
+As your property manager they have all relevant information and reports and a timeline of historical events and documentation, photography and other forms of media to support your claim.

 Accounting and administration

 There is an array of activity in the financial records of your investment property and your property manager will provide comprehensive accounting records via statement and in most instances also via online access for your reference at any time.
-The management of the finances in relation to your investment property can include (depending on what you have agreed upon in the Property Occupations Form 6) paying tradespeople for works completed, paying council rates, Body Corporate and other invoices as well as detailed and accurate record of all rental payments made by the tenants or tenant invoice payments.
-Your property manager will also provide appropriate tax documentation for end of financial year and will manage the tenants bond payments and returns.
+The management of the finances in relation to your investment property can include (depending on what you have agreed upon in the Property Occupations Form 6) paying tradespeople for works completed, paying council rates, Body Corporate and other invoices as well as a detailed and accurate record of all rental payments made by the tenants or tenant invoice payments.
+Your property manager will also provide appropriate tax documentation for the end of financial year and will manage the tenant’s bond payments and returns.

 Rental appraisals and assessments

 Your property should be assessed regularly to ensure the rental amount is appropriate and in line with comparison rental properties in the area, market conditions and historical yields and your property manager will provide in-depth information of your property at regular intervals to ensure that your property is at the right price point.
-Additional to this, your property manager will make recommendations in the way or improvements that will increase the properties appeal, enable a higher rental rate and provide a best possible return on your investment.
+Additional to this, your property manager will make recommendations in the way or improvements that will increase the property’s appeal, enable a higher rental rate and provide the best possible return on your investment.